kyoh-dev/erin/README.md

 > Errand -> Erran -> Erin

-A small web app to help housemates manage shared errands and chores, built with [Starlette](https://www.starlette.io/).
+A small web app to help housemates manage shared errands and chores, built entirely with [Starlette](https://www.starlette.io/) and Jinja2 templates.

 ### Local setup
 Check the Makefile for a list of helpful commands, and .env.example to